iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 #### Create macros for commands

-Go to samsungTizen.0.command here you can find an example macro and you can create your own macros.
+Go to samsungTizen.0.command here you can find example macros and you can create your own macros.
-How to create a new macro
+<a name="use_cmd">How to create a new macro</a>

 <a name="use_apps"/>